marb61a/marb61a.github.io/about.md

 ABOUT ME
 ======

-Hi my name is Martin, I live in Dublin, Ireland and this is my GitHub pages page.
+Hi my name is Martin, I live in the city of Dublin in Ireland and this is my web page.
-I have both worked and am intereated in a wide variety of technology related subjects mainly within Web & Mobile Development covering

-  - App Development(Both web and mobile, especially multi-platform and hybrid apps)
-  - Security
-  - Deployment
-  - Performance

-At the moment I am exploring the rather large and expanding Javascript ecosystem from Node JS on the server to React Native on mobile devices and from old favourites such as jQuery through to newer libraries such as RxJS and functional programming.

-Aside from technology I can usually be found annoying some poor soul about various sports matters particularly football and music of various genres.

 TECHNICAL SKILLS